Five Ten Kestrel Pro Boa Review

 Our Analysis and Test Results

-As the winner of our Top Pick for Enduro and Trail riders, the Five Ten Kestrel Pro Boa performed incredibly across the board in all categories, aside from weight, which is not as much of a concern in gravity disciplines.
+The Five Ten Kestrel Pro Boa performed incredibly across the board in all categories, aside from weight, which is not as much of a concern in gravity disciplines.
 With great style, instant comfort, a stiff shank, and a grippy sole, the Kestrel Pro Boa ticks all of the boxes for features we look for in an enduro race shoe at a reasonable price.
 During testing, we used the Kestrel Pro primarily with clipless pedals that have a small or large platform.
 They will certainly work with pedals that have no platform, but it is less than ideal.
-We put the Kestrel Pro Boa through the wringer from long backcountry rides to racing at The Dirty Sanchez Enduro, and it came out a winner that we think you will love.
+We put the Kestrel Pro Boa through the wringer from long backcountry rides to racing at The Dirty Sanchez Enduro.

 Comfort is always subjective due to the wide variety in foot shapes and sizes, which can often be a point of contention when Boa systems are introduced in place of laces.
 There is no ability to customize where the Boa laces put the most pressure on the foot; however, the laces on the Kestrel Pro Boa only span the upper foot and lay on top of a comfortable synthetic upper, which cushions and evenly spreads the tension.
 The toe box adjustment is taken care of by a velcro strap, allowing for those with a wide or narrow forefoot to make necessary changes on the fly.
 The EVA-Foam midsole and Ortholite sock liner make the inside of the shoe incredibly comfortable, while the rockered toe and heel paired with an enduro focused stiffness make the shoe a pleasure to hike and ride in.

-The shoe's thick synthetic uppers may not have breathed the best out of all the shoes tested, but they did provide the most protective, secure feeling overall, albeit a little warmer than the competition.
-When compared to the Kestrel Lace, the Boa equipped version proved to be more comfortable.
-This difference in comfort is primarily due to the Boa and Velcro closure system which is easier to dial in to your preferences.
+The shoe's thick synthetic uppers may not have breathed the best out of all the shoes tested, but they were one of the most protective, secure feeling overall.
+When compared to the Kestrel Lace, the Boa-equipped version proved to be more comfortable.
+This difference in comfort is primarily due to the Boa and Velcro closure system which is easier to dial into your preferences.

 Traction and Walkability